-First, there is no evidence that Ms. Jipp, litigating the trial, was aware of the communications or did or would have changed strategy if she had been aware.
+First, there is no evidence that Ms. Jipp, litigating the trial, was aware of the communications or could or would have changed strategy if she had been aware.
 (MT at 21).
 Under Rule 5.2(a) ("Responsibilities of a Subordinate Lawyer"), "A lawyer is bound by the rules of professional conduct notwithstanding that the lawyer acted at the direction of another person."
-In other words, even if Ms. Koch is determined to have committed a violation of the MPRC, that misconduct should not be imputed to Ms. Jipp, who bears responsibility for her own ethical conduct.
+In other words, misconduct on the part of Ms. Koch should not be imputed to Ms. Jipp, who bears responsibility for her own ethical conduct.
 For example, while conflict of interest may be imputed to associate attorneys under MPRC 1.10, there is no parallel provision of imputation as to acts of alleged malfeasance.